 Freeze in a single layer on a baking sheet lined with parchment or wax paper, then transfer to a storage bag.
 Thaw on the counter before serving.

-Not for authentic pignoli!
-While they are both made from almonds, marzipan is much too sweet and should only be used for molding decorative shapes.
+While both ingredients are made from almonds, marzipan is much too sweet and should only be used for molding decorative shapes.

 Almond paste also has a coarser texture, which makes it easier to blend into baked goods and fillings.